 James E. Langston’s practice focuses on public and private merger and acquisition transactions.

-He also provides advice regarding governance matters and the fiduciary duties of officers and directors to corporations and their boards.
+Jim also provides advice regarding governance matters and the fiduciary duties of officers and directors to companies and their boards.

 Jim joined the firm in 2011 and became a partner in 2015.